 A Study Finds that 79% of Gamers Play Retro Games

 In the 90s and early 2000s, playing retro video games was nothing to be proud of.
-It was an area stereotypically seen as solely the domain of the older generation or those that couldn’t afford the latest games.
+It was an area stereotypically seen as solely the domain of the older generation or those who couldn’t afford the latest games.
 Nowadays, this somewhat discriminatory view wouldn’t be so well received, and that’s good news because retro gaming has come back in full force.
 A propensity for gravitating towards everything retro has been noticed in society, from music and fashion to interior design.
 There are many reasons for this, but inevitably, the unique style, the sense of individuality, and the fact that, despite constantly changing trends, some things can withstand the test of time are definitely among them.

 It can also evoke a sense of nostalgia in the players.
 ExpressVPN shows millennials spend more time gaming than members of the Gen Z cohort.
 The millennials are the people born between 1981 and 1996, meaning that most ardent gamers are in their 30s and early 40s, unlike the general idea that members of the younger generation are more likely to be glued to their gaming consoles all day.
 The study has also found that nearly 80% of players have gravitated toward retro games such as Pac-Man and Super Mario Bros.